JonathanP34/F1Program/README.md

 This shit works rn but not finished

 Things I want to do:
-  1. Add something about track history
+  1. Add something about track history - done
   2. Compare it to actual results
   3. Look at the efficiency of their results see if its better or worse than expected
   4. Start using objects and OOP